 Conditional Uses are subject to both General and Specific Standards as defined below.
 Site Plan and Design Guidelines of Appendix I shall be applied to development within the Historic Design Review District and are recommended in all other districts.

-The Development Review Board will complete a Site Plan Review and a Design Review as needed to determine conformity with the following Standards.
+The Development Review Board will complete a Site Plan Review and a Design Review as needed to determine conformity with the Standards of this Article VII.